mRutkowski99/react-rock-paper-scissors/README.md

 # Rock-Paper-Scissors-Lizard-Spock Game
-This is the solution to the [Rock, Paper, Scissors](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH) challenge from frontendmentor.io with bonus version of game (Rock, Paper, Scissors, Lizard, Spock) inspired by The Big Bang Theory ([checkout this clip](https://www.youtube.com/watch?v=iSHPVCBsnLw&ab_channel=WarnerBros.TV))
+This is the solution to the [Rock, Paper, Scissors](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH) challenge from frontendmentor.io with bonus version of game (Rock, Paper, Scissors, Lizard, Spock) inspired by The Big Bang Theory ([check out this clip](https://www.youtube.com/watch?v=iSHPVCBsnLw&ab_channel=WarnerBros.TV))

 ## Overview
 ### The challenge